-Within the KBC group and the ČSOB group, ČSOB acts as both controlled entity and controlling entity as defined in the Commission Regulation (EC) No 809/2004.
+Within the KBC group and the ČSOB group, ČSOB acts as both controlled entity and controlling entity.

 ČSOB is a controlled entity.
 KBC Bank NV (identification number 90029371) is the sole shareholder of ČSOB.
 KBC Group NV (identification number 90031317) is the sole shareholder of KBC Bank.
 Both KBC Group and KBC Bank have their registered addresses at: Havenlaan 2, B-1080 Brussels (Sint-Jans Molenbeek), Belgium.